mark-watson/hy-lisp-python-book/manuscript/webscrape.md

 There are many good libraries for parsing HTML text and extracting both structure (headings, what is in bold font, etc.) and embedded raw text.
 I particularly like the Python Beautiful Soup library and we will use it here.

-In line 4 for the following listing of file XXXX.hy, I am setting the default user agent to a descriptive string "HyLangBook" but for some web sites you might need to set this to appear as a Firefox or Chrome browser (iOS, Android, Windows, Linux, or macOS).
+In line 4 for the following listing of file **get_web_page.hy**, I am setting the default user agent to a descriptive string "HyLangBook" but for some web sites you might need to set this to appear as a Firefox or Chrome browser (iOS, Android, Windows, Linux, or macOS).
 The function **get-raw-data** gets the entire contents of a web site as a single string value.

 {lang="hylang",linenos=on}
 ~~~~~~~~